MahtoSujeet/.dotfiles/README.md

 then `ln -s $HOME/.cache/thumbnails $HOME/.thumbnails`

 ## Chaotic AUR
-First, install the primary key - it can then be used to install our keyring and mirrorlist.
+First, install the primary key - it can then be used to install Chaotic AUR's keyring and mirrorlist.

 ```bash
 pacman-key --recv-key 3056513887B78AEB --keyserver keyserver.ubuntu.com